Tyra Banks Sits Legs Spread In Skintight Black Leggings While Revealing Big News

 “You look gorgeous,” a fourth person gushed.

-Tyra’s followers have grown accustomed to seeing her wear many different hats when it comes to her career.
+Tyra’s followers have grown accustomed to seeing her wear many hats when it comes to her career.
 She’s been a model, a TV star, a talk show host, and much more.

-As previously reported by The Inquisitr, Tyra recently dropped the jaws of her fans when she posed in a plunging purple bathing suit that showed a ton of skin for Sports Illustrated.
+As previously reported by The Inquisitr, Tyra recently dropped the jaws of her fans when she posed for Sports Illustrated in a plunging purple bathing suit that showed a ton of skin.